imagitama/phasmophobia-site/how-to-play/index.md

 # How to Play

 The objective of this game is to determine what kind of ghost is haunting the building.
-You do this by finding various forms of evidence and selecting them from your journal (below).
+You do this by finding various forms of evidence and selecting them from your [Journal](#Journal).

 Each player spawns into a ghost hunting van loaded with equipment, sensors, a monitor and an explanation of the ghost and optional objectives.

 Each player has 2 slots on their person to store items and 2 hands to carry items.

 When your team is ready, pick up the main door key on the desk and open the front door.
-This begins a
+This begins a 5 minute timer (called the "Setup Phase") which means the ghost is unlikely to hunt you (try and kill you) but is there.

-## The van
+## Van

 ### Monitor